IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 >4.
 Component palettes.
 >5.
 Canvas toolbar.
 >6.
 Canvas.
 >7.
-Recently accessed files. *Only displayed when no Grasshopper files are open.*
+Recently accessed files. *These tiles are displayed only when no Grasshopper files are open.*
-  A grid of rectangular boxes that can be clicked to open recently accessed files.
+  A grid of rectangular tiles that can be clicked to open recently accessed files.
 The 3x3 menu shows the files
-  most recently accessed (chronologically) and will display a red rectangular box if the file cannot be found;
+  most recently accessed (chronologically) and will display a red tile if the file cannot be found;
   this occurs after you have moved a file to a new folder or deleted it.
 >8.
 Status bar.
 At its right-most end this reports which version of Grasshopper is currently